 On the flipside, the Wet can be pretty spectacular with its monsoonal thunderstorms.
 December to March are the wettest months and while it’s hot and humid, you’re likely to pick up a great deal on your hotel.

-To beat the north’s heat, humidity and storms, winter is the perfect time to visit Cairns and Port Douglas.
-From June to August, the days are dry and temperatures range in the low to mid 20s.
-During autumn in March to May, the heat holds in the mid to high 20s, keeping evenings warm with balmy ocean breezes.
+To beat the north’s heat and humidity, the dry season from May to October is the perfect time to visit Cairns and Port Douglas.
+From June to August, the days are dry and temperatures hover around the mid 20s.

-Stinger season runs from November through to May (although Box Jellyfish may be present at other times of the year).
-The swimming enclosures at popular beaches are your best bet.
+Always be crocodile and stinger-wise.
+Stinger season runs from November through to May (although box jellyfish may be present at other times of the year).
+Netted swimming enclosures at popular beaches are your best bet.
 Obey all signs and beach closures.
+It’s for your protection!

 The Gold Coast’s subtropical weather makes autumn a top time to visit.
 Dry days and low humidity are the norm.
 You can still enjoy a beach swim, as daytime temperatures average in the mid 20s.